 A few months later she heard back.
 “I remember grabbing the postman and shouting, ‘I got in!’
 And he was like, ‘What?’”

 The first big challenge of going back to school soon presented itself: tuition and fees for the vet school.
-Depending on what year of study you’re in, it can run as much as $26,451 per year — and that’s just for in-state students.
+Depending on what year of study you’re in, it can run tens of thousands of dollars — and that’s just for in-state students.

 Luckily, Krafsur had some savings.
 As a result, she was able to pay the fees, and her husband helped her with the rest.